shobhitchittora/habit-tracker/README.md

 ## Hosting

-The web-server and the api-server are hosted on heroku - https://hobby-lobby.herokuapp.com/
+The DB ( postgres ) are hosted on heroku.